 In Garfield County Health Center, 16.56% of Patients use Anti-Psychotic Medication

-This statistic gauges the percent of long-term residents taking antipsychotic drugs.
-While antipsychotic drugs serve an important medical purpose, it is important to make sure these medications are being used appropriately.
-In limited cases, excessive reliance on these medications may suggest a facility is using these medications to control patient behavior.
+This datapoint gauges the percent of long-term patients taking antipsychotic drugs.
+While antipsychotic drugs serve an important medical purpose, it is important to make sure these drugs are being used appropriately.
+In limited situations, high levels of antipsychotic drug use may mean a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication